Common questions about the National Student Government Summit.

 Yes!
 If you arrive early on Thursday, you’ll have the whole day to see D.C.

 You’ll also have free time on Friday, Saturday, and Sunday afternoons!
-You can walk five minutes to the museums!
+The new hotel is just five minutes from the U.S. Capitol.
+You can walk to everything– museums, restaurants, and monuments!

 3. If I’m by myself, will I “fit in?”